Construction Mentor Protégé Program

 2. Impart knowledge towards achieving the goals and objectives of the Program, and/or

-3. Impart knowledge to address competency gaps in the protégés such as professional guidance and resources, relationship building, technical skills, Caltrans fluency and any other competency determined as necessary for the protégés to succeed.
+3. Impart knowledge to address competency gaps in the protégés such as Relationships and Connections, Education, Resources and Guidance, Caltrans Fluency, Technical Skills and any other competency determined as necessary for the protégés to succeed.

 Each workshop topic/presentation will be a collaboration between Mentor, Protégé, Caltrans Staff or a Subject Matter Expert.
 This approach provides supported facilitation and dialogue around the specific challenges and pain points for each participant.